pedroelbanquero/nos-carmichael-spell/README.md

 This grimoire is a draft under continuous development.

-It explains how the Nos-Santos-Field (NSF) works, focusing in the similarities between the RSA problem, factorization, and the calculation decimal expansions.
+It explains how the Nos-Santos-Izquierdo Field (NSIF) works, focusing in the similarities between the RSA problem, factorization, and the calculation decimal expansions.

 RSA is used to verify if a number is a valid divisor of the period in the decimal expansion.

-The NSF method is an efficient way to calculate the N decimal expansion, for semiprimes.
+The NSIF method is an efficient way to calculate the N decimal expansion, for semiprimes.

-The NSF method allows calculating the sum of factors in a efficient way, without knowing the prime factors, when the product of primes are in the field.
+The NSIF method allows calculating the sum of factors in a efficient way, without knowing the prime factors, when the product of primes are in the field.

-The NSF method improves factorization methods for the mojority of small numbers and a significant percentage of large numbers.
+The NSIF method improves factorization methods for the majority of small numbers and a significant percentage of large numbers.

-The code of NOS-SANTOS-FIELD has been written in the Haskell programming language.
+The code of Nos-Santos-Izquierdo Field has been written in the Haskell programming language.

-## Grimoire basis spells
+## Grimoire basic spells

-This spells are from famouths maths geeks, like fermat and others
+These spells are from famous math researchers, including Fermat. <!--We should name them correctly-->

-- Rsa problem
+- The RSA problem

   - Encrypt

     m = powMod m e n = mc

-  - Descrypt
+  - Decrypt

     mc = powMod

-- Some known things
+- Other known formulas

   p^2 mod 6 = 1